 Powered and non powered camping sites are available within Litchfield National Park, but make sure you plan ahead as not all of them are 2WD accessible, particularly during the wet season.
 The quiet nature of the park means that it is excellent for camping and star gazing is a must.

-How to properly prepare for your trip to Darwin
+How to prepare for visiting wet season Darwin

 Whilst Darwin and its national parks are very accessible, a degree of caution and preparation is required.
 Before travelling you should make sure you are prepared for or know about the following things: